Vocativ: Social Map

 In March 2015, Vocativ launched Social Map, a visual storytelling platform, powered by Verne which lets users search for location-specific information such as tweets, photos on Instagram and YouTube videos.
 Social Map allows users to see both raw search results and curated feeds.
 Social Map was featured at the 2015 SXSW Interactive Festival.

 VOTR

-In 2014, Vocativ created the VOTR app, which GigaOm stated tries to connect millennial voters to politicians.
-GigaOm elaborated further that, VOTR was "a creative attempt to use new technology — and social tech innovations like the Tinder design — to tell a story.
-We don’t know whether the swipe right and left approach is as effective for election [education] as it is for dating, but maybe VOTR will be more transparent with its numbers in the future."
+In 2014, Vocativ released a desktop app called VOTR, compared to Tinder, which matched users with U.S. Senate candidates before the 2014 United States elections.

 Notable stories

 In January 2015, Vocativ was the first news organization to discover, verify and publish the video of the Paris grocery store gunman pledging allegiance to ISIS after the Charlie Hebdo attack.
 Vocativ also used its technology and expertise to locate the mother of "Boston Bomber" Dzhokhar Tsarnaev and interview her after her son's conviction in April 2015.

 In April 2015, Vocativ discovered images, posted by Islamic State supporters, of billboards showing rules for being a "good Muslim woman."
 The rules mandate a style of burqa, also required by the Taliban, that covers the entire body and face with a mesh screen over the eyes.
 In an attempt to cast the rules as empowering, the signs sometimes contained slogans such as, "the Muslim woman is queen in her house."
 Another story, published the same month, determined that 45% of ISIS propaganda focuses on everyday issues of governance such as traffic police, charity work, the legal system, healthcare and agriculture.
 Stories on ISIS produced by Vocativ have been cited by publications like The Washington Post and The Christian Science Monitor.

 Vocativ also produces data-based stories on topics such as Hollywood "blockbuster" revenues, music sales trends, rankings of US cities, the Grammy Awards, the Academy Awards and US presidential speeches.